glhfu2/CryptoBotHunter/README.md

-# PornBotHunter
+# CryptoBotHunter
-@PornBotHunter publishes a detected Twitter porn bot every hour https://twitter.com/PornBotHunter
+@CryptoBotHunter publishes a detected Twitter crypto bot every hour https://twitter.com/CryptoBotHunter

 ## How to run it
 In order to run it properly you need to replace the `consumer_key`, `consumer_secret`, `access_token`, `access_secret` and `pastebin_dev_key` in **secrets.py**.